 This article has two parts.
-In the first half we see depictions of the stories told about the early days of mortals, namely (Prometheus, Pandora and the Flood).
+In the first part we see depictions of the stories told about the early days of mortals, namely (Prometheus, Pandora and the Flood).

 Part 1

-In the second half we begin a look at the principal family of major gods and goddesses, known as the Olympians (after their home, Mount Olympus), beginning, of course, with the supreme god Zeus, as well as Hera and Poseidon.
+In the second part we take a look at the principal family of major gods and goddesses, known as the Olympians (after their home, Mount Olympus), beginning, of course, with the supreme god Zeus, as well as Olympian queen Hera and the sea god, Poseidon.

 Part 2

-In the article on The Titans, Hesiod's Theogony was the primary source for the Greek story of creation and the rise to power of Zeus; this same poem also contains the story of Prometheus, son of a Titan, sometimes credited with the creation of the first people, as depicted below in the painting by Piero di Cosimo from about 1500.
-The artist has used a multiple-image technique to compress different parts of the story in one painting: the main scene shows Prometheus crafting the first human from clay, guided by Athena (right of center) and these two appear again in the sky, with Prometheus stealing fire, as seen in the other images here.
+In the article on The Titans, Hesiod's Theogony was the primary source for the Greek story of creation and the rise to power of Zeus.
+This same poem also contains the story of Prometheus, son of a Titan, sometimes credited with the creation of the first people, as depicted below in the painting by Piero di Cosimo from about 1500.
+The artist has used a multiple-image technique to compress different parts of the story in one painting: the main scene shows Prometheus crafting the first human from clay, guided by Athena (right of center) and these two appear again in the sky, with Prometheus stealing fire, as seen in other images below.

-During the first-ever animal sacrifice, the men were expected to give over the best parts of the animal to the gods, while they could keep whatever was left over.
-Prometheus attempted to use a deception on Zeus to gain the better parts for the mortals, but Zeus was aware of the trick, and punished mankind for it by taking away the gift of fire.
+During the first-ever animal sacrifice, mortal men were expected to give over the best parts of the animal to the gods, while they could keep whatever was left over.
+Prometheus attempted to use a deception on Zeus in order to gain the better parts for the mortals, but Zeus caught on to the trick and punished mankind by taking away the gift of fire.

 Still trying to help the humans, Prometheus disobeyed Zeus and stole it back and returned it to the mortals.
 This deed is seen below, first in a Roman sarcophagus relief, set at the workshop of the blacksmith-god Hephaestus, where Prometheus arrives (far right) to steal away one burning coal.

-Next is the painting which was in fact a collaboration between two prominent Baroque artists, Peter Paul Rubens (1577-1640) and Frans Snyders (1579-1657), dated to 1611-12.
+The next painting was in fact a collaboration between two prominent Baroque artists, Peter Paul Rubens (1577-1640) and Frans Snyders (1579-1657), dated to 1611-12.
 Rubens was highly regarded for his skill dramatically depicting the human body, in any pose whatsoever, while Snyders was known for his talent painting animals, especially birds.
 Their skills certainly blended well in this vivid version.

-In contrast, the version by Gustave Moreau (1826-1896) is serene; the gory punishment is indicated by the presence of the bird (notice that Moreau has used a vulture instead of the traditional eagle), but Prometheus himself is at peace with it, calmly accepting his fate.
-There is no doubt that Moreau has based the facial features of Prometheus on the style used to portray Christ in artwork of the Renaissance.
+In contrast, the version by Gustave Moreau (1826-1896) is serene.
+The gory punishment is indicated by the presence of the bird (notice that Moreau has used a vulture instead of the traditional eagle), but Prometheus himself is at peace with it, calmly accepting his fate.
+There is no doubt that Moreau has based Prometheus' facial features on the style used to portray Christ in artwork of the Renaissance.
 Also interesting is the little flickering flame of inspiration hovering above his head.

-We turn to the poet Hesiod for the next part of the story; in fact Hesiod tells the story in two separate poems, the Theogony and the Works and Days.
-In each version he repeats the basic elements of the story, that Zeus ordered the creation of the first woman as a way to punish mankind (literally, mankind in this story) for their role in the deceptions of Prometheus.
+We turn to the poet Hesiod for the next part of the story.
+In fact, Hesiod tells the story in two separate poems, the Theogony and the Works and Days.
+In each version he repeats the basic elements of the story, that Zeus ordered the creation of the first woman as a way to punish mankind (literally, all mankind in this story) for their role in the deceptions of Prometheus.
 He had the god Hephaestus fashion her body from clay, while the other gods each contributed a portion to her as well, explaining her name: Pan (all) + dora (gifts).

 The other part of the story of Pandora is what she did after being given to Epimetheus, another brother of Prometheus.
-Epimetheus was slow-witted, and not able to see what trouble she would cause, for Pandora opened a forbidden container (usually called Pandora's Box, although in ancient Greece, the container was described as more of a jar or vase with a lid).
-Inside this box were all the troubles of the world: old age, disease, hard work, et al. Because of Pandora, humanity is forever cursed by trouble-making women and the evils she released (a highly male chauvinistic view, obviously).
+Epimetheus was slow-witted, and unable to foresee how much trouble she would cause.
+Pandora opened a forbidden container (usually called Pandora's Box, although in ancient Greece, the container was described as more of a jar or vase with a lid).
+Inside this box were all the troubles of the world: old age, disease, hard work, etc. In the story, because of Pandora, humanity is forever cursed by trouble-making women and the evils she released (a highly male chauvinistic view, obviously).

-We see this part of the story by two artists who were contemporaries, and both members of a movement within mid-19th century Romanticism known as the Pre-Raphaelites.
-Dante Gabriel Rossetti (1826-1882) was one of the founders of this movement, and the artist of this painting of Pandora, while J. W. Waterhouse (1849-1917), another British Pre-Raphaelite, produced this second painting.
+We see this part of the story by two artists who were contemporaries, and both members of a movement within mid-19th Century Romanticism known as the Pre-Raphaelites.
+Dante Gabriel Rossetti (1826-1882) was one of the founders of this movement, and the artist of this painting of Pandora, while J. W. Waterhouse (1849-1917), another British Pre-Raphaelite, produced the second painting.

 Another important story set in the early days of mortals is the Great Flood.
 (This is of course parallel to the Biblical story of Noah and the Flood in the Book of Genesis.)
-In the Greek version, Zeus had determined that humanity was essentially wicked and he would flood the world and start fresh.
+In the Greek version, Zeus had determined that humanity was essentially wicked and he would flood the world and start afresh.
 One couple, however, was chosen to ride out the flood and when it was over they would help to repopulate the world.
 Their names were Deucalion, son of Prometheus, and his wife Pyrrha.
-After the floodwaters receded, they consulted a sacred oracle to ask what they should do next, and the oracle responded by instructing them to "throw the bones of their mother" over their shoulders.
+After the floodwaters receded, they consulted a sacred oracle to ask what they should do next.
+The oracle instructed them to "throw the bones of their mother" over their shoulders.
 Deucalion realized that what the oracle really meant was rocks, for these are the 'bones' of mother earth.
-As they did this, the rocks they threw were born into a new race of people.
+As they did this, the rocks they threw were born as a new race of people.

 We see the story depicted in a sculpted version by American artist Lorado Taft (1860-1936), who lived and worked in the city of Chicago in the early 1900s.
 Taft produced many beautiful public sculptures still visible in Chicago, but the first image here depicts a project which was never completed, the Fountain of Creation.

-Around 1917 he proposed to the city a pair of huge fountains, one at each end of a strip of public park known as the Midway Plaisance on the south side (very close to Taft's own studio, the University of Chicago and the Museum of Science and Industry).
-At the east end would stand the Fountain of Creation, the work inspired by the story of Deucalion & Pyrrha, but it was never completed.
-What we see here is his working model, along with close-ups of some figures; you really get the feel of human bodies being born out of stone, an effect reminiscent of certain works of Michelangelo.
+Around 1917, Taft proposed to the city a pair of huge fountains, one at each end of a strip of public park known as the Midway Plaisance on the south side (very close to Taft's own studio, the University of Chicago and the Museum of Science and Industry).
+At the east end would stand the Fountain of Creation, the work inspired by the story of Deucalion and Pyrrha, but it was never completed.
+What we see here is his working model, along with close-ups of some figures.
+One really gets the feel of human bodies being born out of stone, an effect reminiscent of certain works of Michelangelo.

-Now that we have covered the stories of the creation of the gods and the early days of mortals, we begin a look at each of the major gods & goddesses who dwell on Mount Olympus.
-There is a tall mountain in northern Greece with this name, but this is not really the same thing as the mythical Olympus.
-This is the realm of the gods, a world only they inhabit.
+Now that we have covered the stories of the creation of the gods and the early days of mortals, we will take a look at each of the major gods and goddesses who dwell on Mount Olympus.
+There is a tall mountain in northern Greece with this name, but it is not actually the mythical realm of the gods, a world only they inhabit.

 As described in The Titans, Zeus had deposed his father Cronus to become the supreme god of the Greek pantheon.
 He is a god of the sky, associated especially with thunder and lightning.

 One of the most sacred sites in ancient Greece was Olympia (a city in the western Peloponese, not the same as Mt.
 Olympus in the far north.)
-Olympia is known most today as the original place of the athletic competition known as the Olympics.
-But Olympia had another claim to fame in ancient times, namely the >Temple of Zeus with a colossal gold and ivory statue of the god inside.
-This was the work of the Classical sculptor Pheidias, a friend and colleague of the famous Athenian ruler Pericles, and it also ranked as one of the Seven Wonders of the World.
+Olympia is known mostly today as the original place of the athletic competition known as the Olympics.
+But Olympia had another claim to fame in ancient times, namely the Temple of Zeus, with a colossal gold-and-ivory statue of the god inside.
+This was the work of the Classical sculptor Pheidias, a friend and colleague of the famous Athenian ruler Pericles, also one of the original Seven Wonders of the World.
 The date of its completion is about 430 B.C.

-Pheidias' work is often considered the high point of the Classical period; his works were said to be overwhelmingly beautiful, perfectly capturing the essence of his subjects.
-Unfortunately, his major works such as the Zeus at Olympia no longer exist, having been destroyed in ancient times for the value of the gold and ivory it was made from.
-There are however, clues to its appearance, other objects that pictured or were based on the famous statue, as well as archaeological material from the workshop where it was constructed, that allow us to at least get an good impression of what it looked like.
+Pheidias' work is often considered the high point of the Classical period.
+His works were said to be overwhelmingly beautiful, perfectly capturing the essence of his subjects.
+Unfortunately, his major works, such as the Zeus at Olympia, no longer exist, having been destroyed in ancient times for the value of the gold and ivory they were made from.
+There are, however, clues to its appearance.
+Other objects that depicted or were based on the famous statue, as well as archaeological material from the workshop where it was constructed, offer at least a good impression of what it looked like.

-One final image is this magnificent painting by Jean-Auguste Dominique Ingres (1780-1867), seen in the Introduction as a good example of the Neo-Classical style; Ingres certianly captures a similar feeling to the works of Classical times.
-This shows the Nereid named Thetis begging a favor from Zeus, a scene found in Book 1 of Homer's Iliad, a topic covered later in Trojan War 1.
+One final image is this magnificent painting by Jean-Auguste Dominique Ingres (1780-1867), also appearing in the Introduction as a good example of the Neo-Classical style.
+Ingres certainly captures a feeling similar to the works of Classical times.
+In the painting below, the Nereid named Thetis begs a favor from Zeus, from a scene found in Book 1 of Homer's Iliad.
+The topic is detailed in Trojan War 1.

 Besides his role as the ruler of the gods, one of the main characteristics of Zeus is his amorous nature; time and time again we find stories of his mating with females, both goddesses and mortals.
 Indeed, he is the father of more other gods, goddesses and heroes, several of whom will be viewed later, than any other deity.

-However there was at least one relationship unlike the majority of his affairs; his desire for a young man from Troy named Ganymede.
-This myth does indicate that Greek society had some tolerance of homosexuality, and usually in the sort of relationship seen here, an older man who pursues (or in Zeus' case, simply seizes) a younger man to whom he was attracted.
+However, there was at least one relationship unlike the majority of his affairs—his desire for a young man from Troy named Ganymede.
+This myth does indicate that Greek society had some tolerance of homosexuality, and usually in the sort of relationship seen here, an older man who pursues (or in Zeus' case, simply seizes) a younger man to whom he is attracted.

-This next image of this pair is a terra cotta sculpture which is believed to have been an acroterion (a roof ornament, either at the central peak or corner of a temple roof) which was discovered in modern times at Olympia, and is now on display at the Olympia Museum.
-The date of 470 B.C. is only an approximation, based on comparison to other datable works from the Classical period.
-It is not known what building it originally stood on.
+The next image of this pair is a terra cotta sculpture which is believed to have been an acroterion (a roof ornament, either at the central peak or corner of a temple roof) which was discovered in modern times at Olympia, and is now on display at the Olympia Museum.
+The date of 470 B.C. is an approximation based on comparison to other datable works from the Classical period.
+It is not known which building it originally stood on.

-The second view, a close-up, shows Zeus with just the hint of a smile as he rushes off with his 'prize'; Ganymede, on the other hand, is quite passive as he is carried off to Olympus.
-He is wearing a hat which was a way of identifying him as a Trojan; also he carries a rooster, a common gift given by an older man who sought to win over the younger man.
+The second view, a close-up, shows Zeus with just the hint of a smile as he rushes off with his 'prize.'
+Ganymede, on the other hand, is quite passive as he is carried off to Olympus.
+He is wearing a hat which was a way of identifying him as a Trojan.
+Also, he carries a rooster, a common gift given by an older man who sought to win over a younger man.

 As we just mentioned, Zeus was the father of numerous offspring, including some important minor goddesses, such as the Fates and the Muses.

-From his union with Themis the Titan, Zeus became the father of the Moerae or, in English, the Fates (although some sources say the Fates are the children of Night; Hesiod alludes to both versions in the Theogony).
-These are three females who control the destiny of every individual, having power even superior to Zeus, or in other words, even Zeus cannot alter anyone's prearranged destiny.
+From his union with Themis the Titan, Zeus became the father of the Moerae or, in English, the Fates, although some sources say the Fates are the children of Night.
+Hesiod alludes to both versions in the Theogony.
+These three females control the destiny of every individual, having power even superior to Zeus.
+In other words, not even Zeus can alter one's prearranged destiny.

-Their function was symbolized by the act of spinning wool into thread, thus their names are Klotho (the Spinner), Lachesis (the Measurer), and Atropos (literally "the Unturning One", because her decision where to cut the thread of life is inflexible).
+The Fates' function was symbolized by the act of spinning wool into thread.
+Thus, their names are Klotho (the Spinner), Lachesis (the Measurer), and Atropos, literally "the Unturning One", because of her inflexible decision for where to cut the thread of life.

 We see them first in a painting by Bernardo Strozzi (1581-1644), a follower of Rubens at the beginning of the Baroque style.